HolisticMedicalSupply/holisticmedicalsupply.github.io/README.md

                 title: 'Unit',
                 subtitle: 'Specific product from specific vendor',
                 category: 'AUTO-CREATED BY SYSTEM',
-                description: 'The system automatically creates a Unit when you make a Supply Link.
+                description: 'The system automatically creates a Unit when you make a Supply Source.
 A Unit represents one specific product from one specific vendor at a specific cost.
 It\'s the building block for pricing options.',
                 example: {
                     title: '🎯 Real Example',
                     content: `<strong>Unit Created:</strong> "Knee Brace Standard - Vendor A"<br><br>